-Regardless of the root causes, the number of honeybee hives that growers can rent for pollination also continues to decline.
+Regardless of the root causes, the number of honeybee hives that growers can rent for pollination has continued to decline.
 This decrease becomes even more concerning with the increasing trend for acreages of crops that require pollinators.
 This mismatch between the supply of pollinators and our demand for them has caused an increase in the prices farmers pay to rent honeybee hives.
-California almond growers that used to pay $60 per hive in 2002 now pay over $200.
-In Maine, blueberry growers that paid $45 per hive in 2000 now pay anywhere between $85 and $135 and up.
+California almond growers who used to pay $60 per hive in 2002 now pay over $200.
+In Maine, blueberry growers who paid $45 per hive in 2000 now pay anywhere between $85 and $135 and up.
 Pollination problems have hit the pocketbooks of farmers.

 Apple production in China offers us a compelling example.
 In certain regions of Sichuan, China, wild bees have virtually disappeared.
 Chinese apple growers in this province now pollinate each and every blossom by hand.
 As you can imagine, it would be difficult if not impossible to run a profitable farm in the United States if all pollination were done by hand.
 Nonetheless, farmers are an imaginative bunch.
 Although honeybees are still available to American growers, many are thinking ahead and taking steps to secure the future of pollination on their farms.

 At Johnny's Selected Seeds, we utilize flower plantings, beneficial insects, and other integrated pest management (IPM) strategies that support pollinators.
 Johnny's also supports growers' pollinator enhancement efforts by providing seed for plants known to Attract Beneficial Insects, including a Bee Feed Mix and our Beneficial Insect Attractant Mix, along with technical advice needed to successfully manage pollinator populations.
 See our article on Attracting & Putting Beneficial Insects to Work to learn more.

-In 2008 and in subsequent years, the U.S. Farm Bill has prioritized pollinator habitat, ultimately resulting in a number of programs that can help growers to defray the cost of installing pollinator habitat and bee pasture.
+In recent years the U.S. Farm Bill has placed a higher priority on pollinator habitat, ultimately resulting in a number of programs that can help growers to defray the cost of installing pollinator habitat and bee pasture.
 See the USDA's publication for more information on specific Programs for Pollinator Conservation and how to apply.